gdsbook/book/notebooks/10_clustering_and_regionalization.md

 K-means is probably the most widely used approach to cluster a dataset.
-The algorithm groups observations into a prespecified number of clusters so that that each observation is closer to the mean of its own cluster than it is to the mean of any other cluster.
+The algorithm groups observations into a pre-specified number of clusters so that that each observation is closer to the mean of its own cluster than it is to the mean of any other cluster.
 The k-means problem is solved by iterating between an assignment step and an update step.
 First, all observations are randomly assigned one of the $k$ labels.
 Next, the